ministryofjustice/mongodb-formula/README.rst

 -------------------

-If backupninja is configured, this formula will automatically configure an hourly backup of Mongo to the /var/backuups/mongodb directory.
+If backupninja is configured, this formula will automatically configure an hourly ``mongodump`` backup of Mongo to the /var/backuups/mongodb directory.

 This in turn can be backed up to a remote location -- see backupninja-formula for how to do this.